 Every study has limitations.
 These are possible shortcomings, which either cannot be controlled or are the results of the delimitations imposed by the researcher.
-For example, there is a limitation in all instruments in which the subject responds to questions about his or her behaviour or attitudes about the truthfulness of the responses.
+For example, there is a limitation in all instruments in which the participant responds to questions about his or her behaviour or attitudes about the truthfulness of the responses.
 All self-report data collection procedures have inherent limitations.
-The ability of the subject's reading ability in completing your survey, and examining NSW residents only are another limitations.
+Other examples of limitations include the participant's reading ability in completing your survey, and examining residents from a very specific geographical location only.
+These considerations are important because they help you identify the scope of your study.